pmean/build-website/text/21/umkc-award.md

 ### Research activities during the past five years

-#### 14 publications from July 2016 through June 2021.
-Note that 4 of these are not peer-reviewed or indexed in PubMed.
+#### 8 publications from January 2017 through December 2021.
+Note that 4 of these are not peer-reviewed.

 1. Dubin JR, Simon SD, Norrell K, Perera J, Gowen J, Cil A. Risk of Recall Among Medical Devices Undergoing US Food and Drug Administration 510(k) Clearance and Premarket Approval, 2008-2017.
 JAMA Network Open.
 2021-05-06; 4(5): e217274. doi:10.1001/jamanetworkopen.2021.7274
 2. Younis M, Elkaryoni A, Williams GW, Jakhar I, Suman S, Simon S, Salzman G. The Use of Direct Oral Anticoagulants in the Management of Venous Thromboembolism in Patients With Obesity.
 Cureus 2020-08-25, 12(8): e10006. doi:10.7759/cureus.10006.
 3. Berkley-Patton J, Bowe Thompson C, Goggin K, Catley D, Berman M, Bradley-Ewing A, Derose K, Resnicow K, Allsworth J, & Simon S. A religiously-tailored, multilevel intervention in African American churches to increase HIV testing rates: rationale and design of the Taking It to the Pews cluster randomized trial.
 Contemporary Clinical Trials 2019; 86: 105848.
 4. Simon SD.
 Centers for Disease Control and Prevention.
 In Encyclopedia of Big Data.
 Schintler LA, McNeely CL (eds.).
 Springer Link: New York, NY.
 Published online 2018-03-01. https://doi.org/10.1007/978-3-319-32001-4_258-1.
-Note: not peer-reviewed and does not appear in PubMed.
+Note: not peer-reviewed.
 5. Simon SD.
 Census Bureau (U.S.).
 In Encyclopedia of Big Data.
 Schintler LA, McNeely CL (eds.).
 Springer Link: New York, NY.
 Published online 2018-03-01. https://doi.org/10.1007/978-3-319-32001-4_257-1.
-Note: not peer-reviewed and does not appear in PubMed.
+Note: not peer-reviewed.
 6. Simon SD.
 Getting Paid: How to Determine Your Fee.
 Amstat News.
 2017 (August 1).
 Note: not peer-reviewed and does not appear in PubMed.
 7. Simon SD.
 Why Be an Independent Consultant?
 Amstat News.
 2017 (April 1).
-Note: not peer-reviewed and does not appear in PubMed.
+Note: not peer-reviewed.
 8. Barker JP, Simon SD, Dubin J. The Methodology of Clinical Studies Used by the FDA for Approval of High-Risk Orthopaedic Devices.
 The Journal of Bone and Joint Surgery.
 American Volume.
 2017; 99(9):711-719.
 PMID: 28463914
-9. Parthiban A, Levine JC, Nathan M, Marshall JA, Shirali GS, Simon SD, Colan SD, Newburger JW, Raghuveer G. Implementation of a Quality Improvement Bundle Improves Echocardiographic Imaging after Congenital Heart Surgery in Children.
-Journal of the American Society of Echocardiography : official publication of the American Society of Echocardiography.
-2016; 29(12):1163-1170.e3.
-PMID: 27742240
-10. Jiang Y, Guarino P, Ma S, Simon S, Mayo MS, Raghavan R, Gajewski BJ.
-Bayesian accrual prediction for interim review of clinical studies: open source R package and smartphone application.
-Trials.
-2016; 17(1):336.
-PMID: 27449769, PMCID: PMC4957321
-11. Prindaville B, Simon SD, Horii KA.
-Dermatology-related outpatient visits by children: Implications for workforce and pediatric education.
-Journal of the American Academy of Dermatology.
-2016; 75(1):228-9.
-PMID: 27317526
-12. Berkley-Patton J, Thompson CB, Moore E, Hawes S, Simon S, Goggin K, Martinez D, Berman M, Booker A. An HIV Testing Intervention in African American Churches: Pilot Study Findings.
-Annals of Behavioral Medicine : a publication of the Society of Behavioral Medicine.
-2016; 50(3):480-5.
-NIHMSID: NIHMS752446 PMID: 26821712, PMCID: PMC5026504
-13. Baker JM, Pace HA, Ladesich JB, Simon SD.
-Evaluation of the Impact of Corticosteroid Dose on the Incidence of Hyperglycemia in Hospitalized Patients with an Acute Exacerbation of Chronic Obstructive Pulmonary Disease.
-Hospital Pharmacy.
-2016; 51(4):296-304.
-PMID: 27303077, PMCID: PMC4896332
-14. Parthiban A, Levine JC, Nathan M, Marshall JA, Shirali GS, Simon SD, Colan SD, Newburger JW, Raghuveer G. Impact of Variability in Echocardiographic Interpretation on Assessment of Adequacy of Repair Following Congenital Heart Surgery: A Pilot Study.
-Pediatric Cardiology.
-2016; 37(1):144-50.
-PMID: 26358473

-#### 22 presentations from July 2016 through June 2021.
+#### 20 presentations from January 2017 through December 2021.
 This does not include presentations where I am not the lead author.

 1. Simon SD.
+"Working with Difficult Clients," a 15 minute presentation for the Conference on Statistical Practice, virtual format, February 2021.
+2. Simon SD.
 "Survival analysis," 24 hours of webinar presentations spread across eight weeks presented for The Analysis Factor, Virtual format, April-June 2018.
 This was repeated September-November 2018 and September-November 2020.
-2. Simon SD.
+3. Simon SD.
 "Business Side of Setting Up an Independent Statistical Consulting Practice," a 15 minute presentation for the Joint Statistical Meetings, Virtual format, August 2020.
-3. Simon SD.
+4. Simon SD.
 "Improving Your Scatterplots," a 90 minute webinar presented for The Analysis Factor, Virtual format, April 2020.
-4. Simon SD.
+5. Simon SD.
 "Validity and Reliability," a 90 minute webinar presented for The Analysis Factor, Virtual format, November 2019.
-5. Simon SD.
+6. Simon SD.
 "Good Enough Practices for Statistical Computing," a 90 minute webinar presented for The Analysis Factor, Virtual format, August 2019.
-6. Simon SD.
+7. Simon SD.
 "Ebenezer Scrooge, Data Scientist," a poster presentation for the UMKC Faculty Research Symposium, Kansas City, MO, April 2019.
-7. Simon SD.
+8. Simon SD.
 "Survival analysis," 24 hours of webinar presentations spread across eight weeks presented for The Analysis Factor, April-June 2018.
 This was repeated in September-November 2018.
-8. Simon SD.
+9. Simon SD.
 "Mining the Electronic Health Record," a 10 minute presentation for the Midwest Bioinformatics Symposium, Kansas City, MO, April 2019.
-9. Simon SD.
+10. Simon SD.
 "What's the best statistical package," a 90 minute webinar presented for The Analysis Factor, Virtual format, February 2018.
-10. Simon SD.
+11. Simon SD.
 "Design and analysis of a meta-analysis," a 90 minute webinar presented for The Analysis Factor, Virtual format, November 2018.
-11. Simon SD.
+12. Simon SD.
 "Finding customers for your independent consulting practice," a 90 minute webinar presented for the Statistical Consulting Section of the American Statistical Association, Virtual format, November 2018.
-12. Simon SD.
+13. Simon SD.
 "Business essentials for starting an independent consulting practice," a 90 minute webinar presented for the Statistical Consulting Section of the American Statistical Association, August 2018.
-13. Simon SD.
+14. Simon SD.
 "Tests of equivalence and non-inferiority," a 90 minute webinar presented for The Analysis Factor, Virtual format, April 2018.
-14. Simon SD.
+15. Simon SD.
 "Mining the electronic health record.
 Why and how," a 30 minute presentation for the regional Frontiers in Biostatistics conference, Kansas City, MO, April 2018.
-15. Simon SD.
+16. Simon SD.
 "How to Write a Data Analysis Plan for a Grant Proposal," a 60 presentation for the Atterbury Student Success Center, Kansas City, MO, April 2018.
-16. Simon SD.
+17. Simon SD.
 "Using transformations to improve your linear regression model," a 90 minute webinar presented for The Analysis Factor, Virtual format, March 2018.
-17. Simon SD.
+18. Simon SD.
 "Setting up your independent consulting practice," a 90 minute talk for the Center for Research Methods and Data Analysis, Lawrence, KS, February 2018.
-18. Simon SD.
+19. Simon SD.
 "Good Computing Practices for Researchers," a 90 minute webinar presented for The Analysis Factor, November 2017, also presented for the KUMC Biostatistics Journal Club, November 2017.
-19. Simon SD.
+20. Simon SD.
 "Simulating clinical trials," an invited 20 minute presentation for the Applied Stochastic Modeling and Data Analysis conference, London, England, June 2017.
-20. Simon SD.
-"LASSO Regression," a 90 minute webinar presented for The Analysis Factor, Virtual format, November 2016.
-21. Simon SD.
-"Cox Regression," a 90 minute webinar presented for The Analysis Factor, Virtual format, September 2016.
-22. Simon SD.
-"Formal Programs Teaching Critical Appraisal in Evidence-Based Medicine," an invited 20 minute presentation for the Joint Statistical Meeting, Chicago, IL, August 2016.

 #### 7 grants funded from July 2016 through June 2021.